 If you have already checked in, you only need to hand over your check-in baggage at one of the baggage drop-off points at the airport.
-These can be found at the entrance to counters 12/13 at Amsterdam Airport Schiphol.
+At Amsterdam Airport Schiphol for Schengen counties these are located in Departure Hall 1 and for non-Schengen countries in Departure Hall 2.
 Most airports accept your baggage up to 2 hours before your flight departs on the day of departure.

 Self-service baggage drop-off

 At Amsterdam Airport Schiphol you can deliver your baggage to a self-service baggage machine.
-These are located in Departure Hall 2.
+For Schengen countries these are located in Departure Hall 1 and for non-Schengen countries these are located in Departure Hall 2.

 The self-service baggage drop-off points can be used if: